 Announcing the 2016 HUP Mixer

-On September 16, HUP will be hosting a Mixer to connect County staff and University faculty around the theme: "How can the County's Facility Services become better stewards of County assets for both internal and external clients?".
+On September 16, HUP hosted a Mixer to connect County staff and University faculty around the theme: "what does the future of engagement look like for those managing county buildings?"

 Exploring Spatial Mismatch

 A study by Yingling Fan from the Humphrey School of Public Affairs found disadvantaged job seekers face a "spatial mismatch" between where they live and where the jobs they qualify for are located.
 Hennepin County, working through HUP, was a major funder of this ground-breaking research.

 Watch Commissioner Jan Callison's 2016 State of the County Address here.
 Spoiler alert: she gives a shoutout to HUP!

 As part of the W.K.
 Kellogg Foundation Community Engagement Scholarship Award, the Hennepin-University Partnership created a video about just some of the many successful collaborations the HUP has made with Hennepin County.
 The video was shown at the Engagement Scholarship Consortium Annual Conference, was part of the review process for the C. Peter Magrath Community Engagement Scholarship Award, and was shown at the Association of Public & Land-Grant Universities (APLU) Annual Meeting.